 UTMD acquired the Filshie Clip System as part of its acquisition of Femcare in March 2011.
-In 2015, sales of Filshie Clips, applicators and accessories represented 35% of UTMD's total U.S. Dollar denominated sales.
-The Filshie Clip is a female surgical contraception device used for tubal ligation, i.e., placed on the fallopian tubes, generally laparoscopically but also post partum during a C-Section procedure.
-The Filshie Clip, in use for over 30 years, is at least as effective as the newest occlusive devices and much more effective than the more traditional tubal ligation sterilization approaches, is as easy or easier to place as any of the traditional techniques and much easier than the newer hysteroscopic devices, is safer than electrocautery and the newer hysteroscopic devices when placed by less than well-trained and skilled clinicians, and has a substantially higher probability of reversibility when compared to all of the other approaches for women who later decide they may like to get pregnant.
+In 2016, sales of Filshie Clips, applicators and accessories represented 31% of UTMD's total U.S. Dollar denominated sales.
+The Filshie Clip is a female surgical contraception device used for tubal ligation, i.e., placed on the fallopian tubes, generally laparoscopically, but also post partum during a C-Section procedure.
+The Filshie Clip, in use for over 30 years, is the safest and most effective tubal occlusive device, is as easy or easier to place as any of the traditional techniques and much easier than the Essure hysteroscopic device, and has a substantially higher probability of reversibility when compared to all of the other approaches for women who later decide they may like to get pregnant.
+Femcare has obtained numerous regulatory approvals for the Filshie Clip System, which in 2017 is being sold directly by UTMD to medical facilities in Canada, Ireland, France, the U.K. and Australia and through specialty distributors in many other countries.